anam-aj/edx/CS50x/pset10FinalProject/project/README.md

             * Logs user out

 * #### helpers.py
-    * Contains the following helper functions
+    * Contains the following helper functions:

         * ##### login_required
             Ensures that a valid user is logged in.

         * ##### open_user_notes
-            Fethes the notes of current logged in user.
+            Fetches the notes of current logged in user.
 In case no saved file exist for the current user then creates a new file.

         * ##### save_notes
             Saves the notes of the user in a binary file using pickle module.
+And uses "user_id" from user database as file name to ensure uniqueness of file.

 * #### README.md
+    Detailed descrioption of project.

 * #### requirements.txt
+    List of pip installable libraries.

 * #### users.db